Chapter 4

 A female, younger than Eku, wearing only a dainty loincloth.

-Her ostrich shell bracelets stood out against her dark skin and her hair poked straight up, tied in place by a spiraling string and decorated with small, bright red feathers.
+Ostrich shell bracelets stood out against dark skin, still smooth and plump with baby fat.
+Her hair poked straight up, tied in place by a spiraling string and decorated with small, bright red feathers.

 She approached in short, cautious steps.